 Who: Children ages 6 months – 3 yrs

-When: Children can be checked in to the nursery any time after the service starts and should be picked up before the Eucharist.
+When: Children can be checked in to the nursery any time before or after the service starts.
+There will be a slide prompt to pick up your kids prior to the Eucharist.
 (It's important that the entire church participate in this final part of the service together!)

 Why: We want to give young children a place to develop relationships with other children and adults in the church community within a safe environment.
 Children listen to songs and stories, play, color, and eat a snack together.
 They are cared for by a paid nursery worker and a trained volunteer from our congregation.

-Note to parents of nursery children: Please bring a phone to church, to be left in silent/vibrate mode during the service, in case the nursery needs to contact you for any reason.
+Note to parents of nursery children: You will be assigned a pager when you drop your child off in the nursery.
+Please keep the pager with you during the service in case the nursery needs to contact you for any reason.

 When: Children will be invited to the front of the church before the sermon to be prayed for and to join their teachers.
-The children will make a bathroom stop together as soon as they leave the sanctuary and then go to their classroom.
 Teachers will bring the children back as a class prior to the Eucharist.

 At Advent, all baptized followers of Christ are welcome to participate in the Eucharist, including children.
 Any children who do not take Communion are still very welcome to come forward and receive prayer (this applies to big people, too!).